grpc/proposal/A34-edf-weighted-round-robin.md

 N/A

 ## Open issues (if applicable)
-* How to desync to avoid all clients do synchronized pick?
+* How to desync to avoid all clients do synchronized pick? i.e. xDS server sends out a new list of endpoints, then `edf_weighted_round_robin` rebuilds the picker.
+All clients will start sending requests to endpoints in the same order, so instead of spreading load, clients start slamming endpoints one by one.
+To fix the issue, we can randomize the starting index in simpler round robin, but can we do the same thing in `edf_weighted_round_robin`?